kognetiks/kognetiks-chatbot/README.md

 📜 For **frequently asked questions**, please visit [https://kognetiks.com/wordpress-plugins/frequently-asked-questions/](https://kognetiks.com/wordpress-plugins/frequently-asked-questions/).

+## Disclaimer

+OpenAI, ChatGPT, and related marks are registered trademarks of OpenAI.
+Kognetiks is not a partner of, endorsed by, or sponsored by OpenAI.

+## Thank you for using Kognetiks Chatbot for WordPress

-Visit us at [Kognetiks.com](https://kognetiks.com/wordpress-plugins/chatbot-chatgpt/) for more information.
+Visit us at [Kognetiks.com](https://kognetiks.com/wordpress-plugins/kognetiks-chatbot/ai-powered-chatbot-for-wordpress/) for more information.